georgealym/project-one/README.md

 ### Analysis

-* First, we combined the dataset.
+* First, we combine the dataset.

+    - The folder 'Resources' contains all raw data that we collected

     - The folder 'final-resources' contains the cleaned and combined data as csv files.

-* To analyze the data, we codes using jupyter notebook.
+* To analyze the data, we code using jupyter notebook.

     - The folder 'final-code/datacleaning' contains the codes for producing combined and cleaned data.

     - The folder 'final-code/analysis' contains the codes for creating charts.

 * The charts are created to answer the the questions - Weather impact, Audience impact and Covid impact on games